0. Lessons From Ground Zero

 According to the tradition of the Reformation, any attempt to bribe God is futile.
 The belief that you can control your own destiny is an illusion.
 This is actually a happy message.
 We do not need to believe out of fear, vanity or the need to control.
 Instead, it opens the way for a voluntary faith that touches us in the right way.

-Theologian and anti-Nazi dissident Dietrich Bonhoeffer wrote:
+Reverend Dietrich Bonhoeffer wrote:

 This exercise in trust makes some people nervous and confused.
 They think, ”Surely there must be something you can point out to show that you are not on the same level as the unbelievers?
 Otherwise, you are just like everyone else!
 And isn’t it risky to be totally dependent on God’s will?
 Then you have no control at all!”